 In the Advanced tab once again, click the Device Mode option.
 Set the Device Mode option to Modem (Modem only).

 Tick the Passthrough VLAN option.
 Even if your ISP doesn't use VLANs it won't hurt.

 You can now plug the modem into the "phone" line.
 Do so.

 You can probably find your ISP specific settings on this reference: http://whirlpool.net.au/wiki/fttn_registered_modem_router#vdsl2_modem_routers_isp_settings

-In which case your pfSense firewall, for which WAN is set to DHCP by default, should just work when the VDSL modem is in bridge mode (as above).
+In this case your pfSense firewall, for which WAN is set to DHCP by default, should just work when the VDSL modem is in bridge mode (as above).

-In theory an ISP might use IPoE with a VLAN, but none are known at this time.
+In theory an ISP might use DHCP with a VLAN, but none are known at this time.
 Please contact us if yours does this and we will gladly expand this guide for you.